travnels/auth0-scala-samples/00-Starter-Seed/regular-webapp/README.md

 In order to run the example with docker you need to have `docker` installed.

-You also need to set the enviroment variables as explained [previously](#running-the-example).
+You also need to set the environment variables as explained [previously](#running-the-example).

 Execute in command line `sh exec.sh` to run the Docker in Linux, or `.\exec.ps1` to run the Docker in Windows.